jinghuazhao/pQTLtools/README.md

 functions are with
 [R/gap](https://github.com/jinghuazhao/R/tree/master/gap).

-Note that some steps involving uses of data from ongoing project have been simplified to use files in `~/pQTLtools/tests`which can be made public when appropriate.
+Note that some steps involving data from ongoing project have been simplified to use files in `~/pQTLtools/tests`which can be made public when appropriate.

 ## Installation